Participant Information for IYPA Finalists

 ESSAY/ RECORDING/POWERPOINT PRESENTATION

-If your project is a poster (so you will be bringing two posters – the visual thinking display and the project itself) please email us by 8th May at firstname.lastname@example.org and let us know what size your project poster is.
+If your project is a poster (so you will be bringing two posters – the visual thinking display and the project itself) please email us by Wednesday the 1st of May at email@example.com and let us know what size your project poster is.

-If your project is another format, please email us by 8th May at email@example.com and let us know what it is!
+If your project is another format, please email us by Wednesday the 1st of May at firstname.lastname@example.org and let us know what it is!

 - FESTIVAL VENUE AND DATE